quantsingularity/BlockGuardian/docs/api_documentation.md

 ## Webhooks

-QuantumNest Capital supports webhooks for real-time notifications.
+BlockGuardian Capital supports webhooks for real-time notifications.
 To set up webhooks:

 1. Register a webhook URL in your account settings
 2. Select the events you want to receive